Jumping into something new is scary when you don’t have all of the facts. That’s exactly why choosing a career is so challenging.

 Caring for patients almost automatically leads to humility among nurses.
 Nurses connect to humans at an almost primal level – nurses can suffer from the disorders and illnesses their patients suffer from, too – it sort of levels the playing field.
 Nurses consider their own morbidity and mortality because they face it frequently.
 Being a nurse is not just a job, it’s who one is.
 Nurses don’t stop being nurses after they clock out or retire, it’s ingrained in them.
 It’s their life.

 - Time management skills – Prioritizing and little planning can make the nurses plan better and manage the time for their work and imparting quality care.
-This also may help to spend time relaxing and socializing at work without feeling nervous and exhaustion.
+This also may help to spend time relaxing and socializing at work without feeling nervous and exhausted.
 Effectively managing time and tasks will ease the transition from feeling overwhelmed to being in control.

-- Physical endurance – From rushing to the aid of an emergency to being able to help lift a patient from bed to wheelchair, nurses are expected to maintain a certain level of physical strength and endurance.
+- Physical endurance – From rushing to the aid of an emergency to being able to help lift a patient from bed to a wheelchair, nurses are expected to maintain a certain level of physical strength and endurance.

 - Leadership skills – All nurses are in a position to lead regardless of his or her title, and effectively developing leadership skills allows a nurse to better steer patients towards wellness and away from sickness, guide new co-workers, and even lead physicians towards achieving a better understanding of their patients.
 To enhance personal leadership skills, a nurse must develop as an individual first, and then experience growth, enhance communication skills, increase self-confidence, and exhibit a bit of valor as well.